king-11/ComputerSystem/Week 0.md

 - Designed the splash screen and implentated navigation panel using the "Navigation Activity" which guides the user from one section of the app to another.
 - The UI of one of the four major sections of our app has been designed.

+### Team 11

+- Learnt Dart and Flutter basics
+- Learnt about different widgets and file handling libraries
+- Designed basic wireframes and designs for the application
+- Implemented some of the planned designs
+- Finalised the app logo and colour scheme